kwaziio/terraform-tfe-organization/README.md

 `ORGANIZATION_EMAIL` | Replace this w/ the Organization's Email Address `ORGANIZATION_NAME` | Replace this w/ the Organization's Name

+> NOTE: You've probably noticed that there are two provider definitions for Terraform Cloud.
+That's because we use the first (aliased "initial") to create an Organization API Key, then we use the value of that key to initialize the second provider.

 ### Importing the Terraform Cloud Organization

 Before attempting to execute this module, you'll want to import the organization you created manually: